 - Fleas or ticks.
 These little freeloaders bite your dog, which initiates the scratching cycle that ends up in hot spots or itchy skin, especially if your dog is sensitive to flea saliva.

 Benadryl comes in liquid form, topical solution, tablets and injections (by a vet).
 If you’re treating your dog at home, we recommend using the tablets, as the liquid contains alcohol, which is not good for your dog – and most dogs don’t like the taste.
-The tablets can be broken up and fed to the dog hidden in food – a little trick that your pooch won’t even notice and will never reject!
+Break up tablets in order to hide in your dog’s food.
+This is a little trick that your pooch won’t even notice and will never reject!
 Products such as liver sausage can work great for this.

 You can dose your dog with Benadryl 2-3 times a day, eight hours apart.
 But if you have questions about dosage, always consult your veterinarian – you don’t want to give too much.

 Some Important Cautions To Keep In Mind For Your Dog’s Hot Spot Treatment